understandable-machine-intelligence-lab/Quantus/README.md

 ## Contributing

-We welcome any sort of contribution to Quantus.
+We welcome any sort of contribution to Quantus!
 For a detailed contribution guide, please refer to [Contributing](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/CONTRIBUTING.md) documentation first.

+If you have any developer-related questions, please [open an issue](https://github.com/understandable-machine-intelligence-lab/Quantus/issues/new/choose) or write us at [anna.hedstroem@tu-berlin.de](mailto:anna.hedstroem@tu-berlin.de).